ginstrom/paladin-novel/chapters/17_allies-and-enemies.md

 "High Cleric," he said quietly, "I have witnessed this man's power firsthand.
 I have seen him heal wounds that should have been fatal, inspire courage in the face of overwhelming odds, and channel divine light in ways that leave no doubt of its source."

 Aldric's gaze shifted to Sim, and Gond caught a flash of something cold and calculating in the High Cleric's eyes.
 "Brother Sim.
-Your reports have been... interesting.
+Your reports have been… interesting.
 But personal testimony, however sincere, is not sufficient proof of divine calling."

 "Then what would be sufficient?"
 Silviana asked, her voice carrying the musical cadence of elven speech.